Six charming Queen Annes show off the City by the Bay’s more colorful side.

 Among all the refurbished Victorian houses in San Francisco, the most photographed would have to be the six three-story Queen Annes on the city's famed Postcard Row in the 700 block of Steiner Street.
 Built between 1892 and 1896 by developer Matthew Kavanaugh, these gingerbread showplaces survived both the 1906 earthquake and draconian attempts at urban renewal in the 1960s.
 Today, thanks to the efforts of preservation-minded residents, their pastel facades combine with others on Alamo Square to create an elegant visual feast.

-- A Seventh Sister Kavanaugh's own 1892 mansion at 722 Steiner (far left) was slated for demolition in 1976 before being restored.
+- A Seventh Sister: Kavanaugh's own 1892 mansion at 722 Steiner (far left) was slated for demolition in 1976 before being restored.
+In 2014, it was sold for $3.1 million and modernized inside.

-This article was first published in November 2007.
+This article was first published in November 2007 and updated in July 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.